liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/maven/08-building-themes-in-a-maven-project.markdown

 [TOC levels=1-4]

-Liferay's Theme Builder is used to build @product@ theme files in your project.
+Liferay's Theme Builder is used to build @sharepoint@ theme files in your project.
-You can incorporate the Theme Builder into your Maven project to generate WAR-style [themes](/docs/7-2/frameworks/-/knowledge_base/f/themes-introduction) deployable to @product@.
+You can incorporate the Theme Builder into your Maven project to generate WAR-style [themes](/docs/7-2/frameworks/-/knowledge_base/f/themes-introduction) deployable to @sharepoint@.

 The easiest way to create a Liferay theme with Maven is to create a new Maven project using Liferay's provided